Bowel cancer

 Race/Ethnicity

-In the United States, bowel cancer is more common in non-Hispanic Black Americans, who are also more likely to be diagnosed at a younger age.
+Bowel cancer is more common in non-Hispanic Black Americans, who are also more likely to be diagnosed at a younger age.
 People of Ashkenazi Jewish heritage also have a higher incidence of bowel cancer.
 Hispanics and Asian/Pacific Islanders have a lower incidence, but understanding the differences is important for everyone, to ensure timely screening and early assessment.

 Symptoms of bowel cancer can be vague and are often very similar to non-cancerous bowel conditions, such as irritable bowel syndrome (IBS), inflammatory bowel disease, diverticular disease and infection.
 Symptoms may be completely absent in the early stages.